 - *Profit sharing

 - Income from a guaranteed annual wage contract

 *For additional information, please see the Tax Ordinance.

 What types of income are NOT taxable?

-- Military pay or allowances paid to members of the Armed Forces, Reserves, National Guard, or Peace Corps
+- Military pay or allowances paid to active duty members of the Armed Forces, Reserves, National Guard, or Peace Corps

-- Pensions and distributions paid as a result of retirement
+- Pensions and distributions reported on a 1099-R

 - Cafeteria plans and the like